mehul-craftsmith/fill-frontend-take-home-mehul/README.md

 ##### If I had a bit more time, I would do these items
 - Refactor to ES6, Typescript
-- Refactor to query once and store in a variable, for use accross modules
+- Refactor JS, to query once and store in a variable, for use accross modules
 - Write test cases
-In a office setup, I would submit this ticket to PR and come back to these TODOs on a Friday evening.
+###### In a office setup, I would submit this ticket to PR and come back to these TODOs on a Friday evening.

 ##### Some noteworthy points